helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 A `JdbcClient.RowMapper<T>` can handle a result that does not fit automatic scalar or record mapping.
 The mapper becomes a Service Registry service, and `@Jdbc.RowMapper` connects it to a repository method.

+A row mapper controls how a single row is converted.
+It does not change the supported repository return types.
+Its result type must follow the restrictions in [Return Types](#return-types).
+A mapper can produce an application type that holds detached collection or map data.
+The mapped result itself cannot be a `Collection`, `Map`, or `BaseStream` implementation or subtype.

 Because the mapper implements an incubating Data JDBC API, its class also acknowledges that API status: